iotaledger/wallet.rs/docs/docs/libraries/nodejs/examples.md

 Alternatively, you can create a copy of the `wallet.stronghold` file and use it as seed backup.
 This can be achieved by a daily _cronjob_, _rsync_ or _scp_ with a datetime suffix for example.

 ## Restore database
-To restore a database via `wallet.rs`, you will need to:
+To restore a database via `Wallet.rs`, you will need to:
 1. Create new empty database with a password (without mnemonic seed)
 2. Import all accounts from the file that has been backed up earlier